Speak Directly To a Lawyer Now

 Consent required prior to renting with a pet

-Tenants who intent renting with a pet must first obtain the consent of their landlord, which, as noted above, cannot be unreasonably withheld.
+Tenants who intend on renting with a pet must first obtain the consent of their landlord, which, as noted above, cannot be unreasonably withheld.
 If a tenant keeps a pet on rented premises without the landlord’s consent, the landlord may apply to the Tribunal for an order to have the pet removed from the premises.
 Alternatively, they may advise the tenant that they wish to terminate the lease on the basis that they have breached the lease agreement.

 Obtaining consent for renting with a pet